 I’m totally obsessed with my outdoor art.
 How amazing would this be on a larger scale as a table-top of some sort?
 Somebody please do that asap and send me pictures.

-We hung it using these industrial/outdoor 3M fasteners.
-And I will go ahead and say that I already have another little project in the works that will contribute to the ‘welcoming’ factor of our porchy area.
+We hung it using this heavy duty picture hanger.
+AND… I will go ahead and say that I already have another little project in the works that will contribute to the ‘welcoming’ factor of our porchy area.
 Are you on pins and needles?!

 I hope you guys won’t feel like this tutorial is too complicated.
 I tried to lay it out as simply as possible!
 I hope you guys do something awesomely creative this weekend… go forth and DIY!